cooolgamer-cuz-github-fork-system-sucks/Luma3DS-but-better/README.md

 *Noob-proof (N)3DS "Custom Firmware"*

 ## Todo and notes:
-- [bug] config can't be read arm9 sided, saving rosalina settings and reboot will open config menu and reset settings
 - [todo] menus for setting up and enable/disable night mode
 - [todo] menu for setting up what time you want to enab/disable night mode and implement reading and applying it